Parking Rules & Regulations

-All faculty, staff, currently enrolled students, and service providers who intend to park on the Columbus State University main campus or the RiverPark campus are required to register with Parking Services.
+All faculty, staff, currently enrolled students, visitors, and service providers who intend to park on the Columbus State University main campus or the RiverPark campus are required to register with Parking Services.
 Failure to register a vehicle could result in a citation being issued.
-Students taking only online classes and who visit either campus must have their vehicle registered upon arrival, display a current CSU hang tag, or follow the procedures found in Visitor Registration.
+Students taking only online classes and who visit either campus must have their vehicle registered upon arrival and have a valid CSU parking permit.

 The following information may be helpful with CSU campus parking but only serves as a general overview.
 Please consult the Parking Code for the full list of rules and regulations governing parking at Columbus State University.
 You may also want to consult our campus maps.
 If you have questions regarding any of these policies, please call University Support Services at 706-507-8203.

 - Parking is at the risk of the driver.
 The University does not carry insurance for damage or loss to vehicles or contents.
 We recommend that individuals: